 Our experienced attorneys have chosen to file only individual personal injury lawsuits.
 Class action would require a select group of plaintiffs to represent the interests of thousands of people who have been hurt in different ways.
 Needless to say, that wouldn’t work for Xarelto-linked injuries.

-Xarelto lawsuits are currently being handled as Multidistrict Litigation.
-Class action lawsuits and Multidistrict Litigation get mixed up sometimes, but they are actually very different.
-Multidistrict Litigation, or MDL, is a litigation management function in mass tort cases, where similar allegations are made in each case against the same defendants.
+Rather than class action, Xarelto lawsuits are currently being handled as a Multi-district Litigation.
+Class actions and Multi-District Litigation get mixed up sometimes, but they are actually very different.
+Multi-District Litigation, or MDL, is a litigation management structure often applied to mass tort cases, in which multiple plaintiffs make very similar allegations the same defendants.

-Once a mass tort has several filings, both the plaintiffs and defendants can petition the court to bring these claims together in an MDL.
-Multidistrict Litigation allows lawyers to focus on organizing the cases and discovery in preparation for initial trials and settlement talks.
+Multi-District Litigation allows lawyers to focus on organizing the cases and discovery in preparation for initial trials and settlement talks.

 Are The Xarelto Cases In An MDL?

 On December 4th, 2014, the Judicial Panel on Multidistrict Litigation consolidated all pending federally-filed Xarelto lawsuits.
 All these federal Xarelto lawsuits were centralized in the Eastern District of Louisiana, a court in New Orleans.
 District Judge Eldon Fallon has been selected to preside over the MDL, which has been dubbed MDL 2592 Xarelto Products Liability Litigation.

 Today, three years after its formation, thousands of lawsuits are gathered together in Louisiana.
 As in many Multi-District Litigations, Judge Fallon has scheduled a slate of preliminary “bellwether” trials; a total of forty cases have been selected to move forward.